AtomMaterialUI/material-theme-docs/docs/configuration/scrollbars.md

 {% include figure.html content="/screens/scrollbarSettings.png" caption="Scrollbar Settings" %}

-By default in the provided themes all these properties will have the same value.
+By default, in the provided themes all these properties will have the same value.
 But you can easily have a different border color, or a different color when hovered.

 ### System Scrolling Settings